armon/bloomd/README.rst

 There are a total of 10 commands:

 * create - Create a new filter (a filter is a named bloom filter)
 * list - List all filters
 * drop - Drop a filters (Deletes from disk)
 * close - Closes a filter (Unmaps from memory, but still accessible)
+* clear - Clears a filter from the lists (Removes memory, left on disk)
 * check|c - Check if a key is in a filter
 * multi|m - Checks if a list of keys are in a filter
 * set|s - Set an item in a filter
 * bulk|b - Set many items in a filter at once
 * info - Gets info about a filter